corrode/corrode.github.io/content/blog/prototyping/index.md

 In the beginning, you won't have a good idea of the types in your system.
 That's fine!
 Start with *something* and quickly sketch out solutions and gradually add constraints to model the business requirements.
-Don't stop until you find a version that feels just right.
+Don't stop until you find a version that feels just right. [^2]

+[^2]: I usually know when I found a good abstraction once I can use all of Rust's features like expression-oriented programming and pattern matching together with my own types.
+The types feel like a natural extension of the language and fit in seamlessly.

 Let's look at an example:
 Say you're modeling a student management system.